KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 ### 8.1 The Five Principles

-ETour is built according to RW3 (Reclaim Web3) principles—a framework for building blockchain applications that deliver genuine utility without compromising decentralization:
+ETour is built according to RW3 (Reclaim Web3) principles.
+A movement committed to rebuilding blockchain applications that deliver genuine utility without compromising decentralization:

 1. **Real Utility** — Solve an actual problem, not a manufactured one
 2. **Fully On-Chain** — Execute core logic on blockchain, not centralized servers